 Take the Tanawha Tourist Drive (#25), turn off onto Main Creek Road, and then onto Palm Creek Road (basically follow the signs).
 Or simply ask Mr. Google how to get there.

-The gardens are open all year round but check out the Maroochy Bushland Botanical Gardens’ website for details, including a map and ideas for self-guided walks.
+The gardens are open all year round but check out the Maroochy Bushland Botanic Garden website for opening hours, a map and ideas for self-guided walks.